ClementineM12/R_ggplots/README.md

 # R_ggplots
-Script written in R programming language that utilizes various functions to perform data comparison, visualization and hypothesis testing.
-Import the data, perform statistical analysis, and generate plots and visualizations to help understand and interpret the data.
+Script written in R programming language that utilizes various functions to perform data comparison, visualization and <br>
+hypothesis testing.
+Import the data, perform statistical analysis, and generate plots and visualizations to help <br>
-Present the data in a clear and interpretable way.
+understand and interpret the data.
+Present the data in a clear and interpretable way. <br>

       Example: Boxplot and Density plot with Measurement Results by comparing a numerical and a categorical variable.